-The San Luis Obispo shall use low incidence funds to pay for ear molds that are associated with any equipment purchased with low incidence funds.
+The San Luis Obispo County Special Education Local Plan Area (SELPA) shall use low incidence funds to pay for ear molds that are associated with any equipment purchased with low incidence funds.

-Approved by Governing Council on October 14, 2005 Reviewed and Approved by Governing Council April 12, 2013 Reviewed and Approved by Governing Council on March 13, 2020
+Approved by SELPA Governance Council on October 14, 2005 Reviewed and Approved by SELPA Governance Council April 12, 2013 Reviewed and Approved by SELPA Governance Council on March 13, 2020 Reviewed and Approved by SELPA Governance Council on May 12, 2023

-BEHAVIORAL INTERVENTION PLANS
+BEHAVIORAL INTERVENTION

-The San Luis Obispo County Special Education Local Plan Area (SELPA) is committed to providing the training and procedural guidelines needed to member LEAs to address student behavior to reduce or eliminate adverse behavior which impedes a student's learning or the learning of others.
+The San Luis Obispo County Special Education Local Plan Area (SELPA) is committed to providing the training and procedural guidelines needed to its member Local Education Agencies (LEAs) to address student behavior to reduce or eliminate adverse behavior which impedes a student's learning or the learning of others.

-The SELPA recognizes educational teams require access to a variety of behavioral supports and strategies to meet student need.
+The SELPA recognizes educational teams require access to a variety of behavioral supports and strategies to meet student needs.
 Positive Behavioral Interventions and Supports (PBIS) is endorsed as a framework to provide universal access to supportive school climates as well as address behavioral needs.

 The SELPA has developed behavioral procedures for systematic use of behavioral supports and strategies.
 SELPA also provides guidance for appropriate use of emergency interventions which may be utilized as a last resort.
+The SELPA guidance explains that emergency interventions may only be used to control unpredictable, spontaneous behavior that poses clear and present danger of serious physical harm to the individual with exceptional needs, or others, and that cannot be immediately prevented by a response less restrictive than the temporary application of a technique used to contain the behavior.
+The utilization of emergency interventions shall not be used as a substitute for the systematic behavioral interventions plan (BIP) that is designed to change, replace, modify, or eliminate a targeted behavior.
 Interventions which cause pain or trauma are prohibited.
-It is also the policy of the SELPA that the implementation of Behavioral Intervention Plans will respect the student's human dignity and personal privacy.
+It is also the policy of the SELPA that the implementation of Behavioral Intervention Plans (BIPs) will respect the student's human dignity and personal privacy.